 Research Grants

 The SOMANZ Research Grant is designed to encourage research in the field of Obstetric Medicine.
-It is funded directly by the Society and a single award of $10,000 is intended to be offered to members of the Society annually or as often as finances permit.
-The 2022 Research Grant will prioritise applications from Early Career members ie. no more than 5 years beyond qualification.
+It is funded directly by the Society and is a single award of A$10,000.

-Applications will be judged by the SOMANZ Council according to the following criteria:
+Applications will be judged by the SOMANZ Council to attain Finalist Status according to the following criteria:

-• Applicants must be a financial member of SOMANZ at the time of application
+• Applicant must be a financial member of SOMANZ at the time of application

 • Significance / Relevance of the Research to Obstetric Medicine